pinksi/butterfly_classification/README.md

 This repo classifies the input butterfly image among the 10 classes of butterfly.
-The model is created using [teachable machine](https://teachablemachine.withgoogle.com/train/image)`.
+The model is created using [teachable machine](https://teachablemachine.withgoogle.com/train/image)

-Dataset Used for training model: `[Leeds Butterfly Dataset](http://www.josiahwang.com/dataset/leedsbutterfly/)`
+Dataset Used for training model: [Leeds Butterfly Dataset](http://www.josiahwang.com/dataset/leedsbutterfly/)

 Input: `Image or image path`